getchip/PocketCHIP-Docs/source/includes/_making.md

 A Python-based library for accessing GPIO data is in development.

 ## GPIO Types
-There are many different types of sensors that can be used with GPIO
+There are many types of sensors that can be used with GPIO:

 ### Switches
 Switches provide on/off state input from the physical world to your computer.
 You can [use the commandline interface](#Some GPIO Switch Action) to listen to switch values.
 A python library was created for the [ChippyRuxpin project](https://github.com/NextThingCo/ChippyRuxpin) if you need a higher-level example in python.